 Missouri: Celebrate this state’s literary history

-New Hampshire: Attitash Mountain
+New Hampshire: Ride up, and down, Attitash Mountain

 Go for a mile-long slide (the longest of its kind in North America!) through mountains and trees at Attitash Mountain Resort in Bartlett, New Hampshire.
 The experience begins with a chairlift up the mountain and ends with a twisting and turning slide back down.

-New Jersey: Walk the strip
+New Jersey: Stroll the boardwalk

 North Carolina: Visit the largest home in the country

-Oklahoma: Drive this historic route
+Oklahoma: Drive a historic route

 Rhode Island: Have a drink at America’s oldest bar

-Tennessee: Sing karaoke in Nashville
+Tennessee: Experience music history in Nashville

 Texas: Visit the State Fair of Texas

-Vermont: Taste test this iconic sundae
+Vermont: Taste test an iconic sundae

 Washington: Get in the holiday spirit in this story town